-(5)(a)(6) Requesting a Medical Provider Consultation.
+(6) Requesting a Medical Provider Consultation.

-Except as otherwise provided by an MCO, when an The attending physician, authorized nurse practitioner, or the MCO may request a consultation with a medical provider regarding conditions related to an accepted claim.
+The attending physician, authorized nurse practitioner, or the MCO may request a consultation with a medical provider regarding conditions related to an accepted claim.
 MCO-requested consultations that are initiated by the insurer, which include an exam of the worker, must be considered independent medical exams under OAR 436-010-0265.